 For years, medical health professionals have used the Doppler Probe to measure ABPI.
 But thanks to technological advancement in the medical field, new and improved devices have surfaced.

-MESI ABPI MD or the MESI Ankle-Brachial Pressure Index Measuring Device is one of these inventions.
-It offers an innovative measuring alternative to the much older technologies.
+MESI ABPI MD or the MESI Ankle-Brachial Pressure Index Measuring Device offers an innovative measuring alternative to the much older technologies.
 Compared to the handheld Doppler that has been in use for years, the MESI ABPI measuring device offers objective and more accurate readings due to the automated technology it is based on.

 To give you an idea of how much of an improvement MESI ABPI MD brings in ABPI measurement, here is a comparison between the regular handheld Doppler probe and the device itself.